TEFL Toulouse FAQ

 • Is the TEFL course provider also posting jobs, but then providing a disclaimer saying that they have nothing to do with the outcome?
 Could that be a course provider who is willing to promote a dodgy employer?

 We feel we are very competitively priced for a city centre training centre.
 Our certificate is externally moderated by IATQuO, we get excellent reviews, our courses maintain 120+ hours tutor-trainee contact time with 6 hours minimum teaching practice.
-Groups are usually from 7 to 12 trainees, although we may be able to accept a few more in the summer.
-Accommodation is around 400 to 700 euros for the 4 weeks so that keeps your price well down, as do all the low cost flights arriving in Toulouse…
+Groups are usually from 6 to 9 trainees.
+Accommodation is around 450 to 700 euros for the 4 weeks so that keeps your price well down, as do all the low cost flights arriving in Toulouse…

 27What's the difference between a TEFL course and a TESOL program in France?